brightspot/react-examples/cors-configuration/README.md

 However, if the CORS configuration is not set up as intended, the front-end application will run into errors and will be blocked from retrieving or sending data to the server.

-This example uses JS Classes and the [Brightspot GraphQL Content Delivery API (CDA) endpoint](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/graphql-api) to demonstrate how to easily manage and debug common [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues in an app to streamline development and better secure production applications.
+This example demonstrates how to easily manage and debug common CORS issues in an app to streamline development and better secure production applications.

 ## Running the example application